Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/deployment.md

             The SMART on FHIR & ONC (g)(10) sample requires the FHIR server Audience URL to match the FHIR Resource Application Registration ID URL (which you created in Step 4 above).
 When you deploy the SMART on FHIR & ONC (g)(10) sample with a new FHIR server, the sample will automatically change the FHIR server Audience URL for you.
 If you use an existing FHIR server, you will need to do this step manually.
             1. Navigate to your FHIR Resource App Registration.
             2. Proceed to the "Expose an API" blade and copy the Application ID URI.
-            3. Go to your existing FHIR Service or Azure API for FHIR.
+            3. Go to your existing FHIR Server.
             4. Proceed to the `Settings` -> `Authentication` blade.
             5. Paste the URL into the Audience field.
         <br /><details><summary>Click to expand and see screenshots.</summary>